holochain/holochain/crates/hdk/README.md

 For detailed documentation of the full list, see the `core/ribosome` module inside core, but some illustrative examples include:

-- `emit_signal`: publish data to subscribed clients
+- `emit_signal`: publish data to subscribed interface clients
 - `encrypt` & `decrypt`: use the agent's keypair to encrypt and decrypt data
 - `sign`: use the agent's keypair to sign some data
 - `create_entry`: save some data to the local source chain and broadcast it to